infernojs/inferno/.github/ISSUE_TEMPLATE.md

 - Check that the bug has not been fixed in the latest development version.
 Use our [CDN @ Edge](http://cdn.infernojs.org/edge/inferno.js).
 - Check that the issue has not been brought up before on [Github issues](http://www.github.com/infernojs/inferno/issues).

-**If you can, please distill your problem down and include a JSFiddle example for illustration.**
+**If you can, please distill your problem down and include a JSFiddle example for illustration.
+Also when requesting bug fix please include at least one test to avoid regression.**
 ---

 ## Issue Template